-For large projects that require significant funding support, it is recommended that applicants submit a "phased" approach.
-Applicants should apply for a component of the phased project or identify how the project could be phased.
+For large projects that require significant funding support, it is recommended that applicants consider an appropriately sized and scoped project application.
+Applicants should apply for a component of the project or identify how the project could be phased.
+Where a phase is submitted for funding consideration, each phase should independently result in outcomes which align with the SPF objectives.
 It is important to note that successful grant awards for phased projects do not ensure subsequent funding for future phases of the project.